mindsdb/mindsdb-docs-old/mindsdb-docs/docs/sql/tutorials/customer-churn.md

 In this tutorial you will learn how to use SQL queries to train a machine learning model and make predictions in three simple steps:

-1. Connect a database with customers' data to MindsDB.
+1. Connect a database with customer's data to MindsDB.
 2. Use an `CREATE PREDICTOR` statement to train the machine learning model automatically.
 3. Query predictions with a simple `SELECT` statement from MindsDB `AI Table` (this special table returns data from an ML model upon being queried).

 Using SQL to perform machine learning at the data layer will bring you many benefits like removing unnecessary ETL-ing, seamless integration with your data, and enabling predictive analytics in your BI tool.
-Let's see how this works with real world example to predict the probability of churn for a new customer of a telecom company.
+Let's see how this works with a real world example to predict the probability of churn for a new customer of a telecom company.

-> Note that you can follow up on this tutorial by connecting to your own database and using different data - the same workflow applies to most machine learning use cases.
+> Note: You can follow up this tutorial by connecting to your own database and using different data - the same workflow applies to most machine learning use cases.

 ## Pre-requisites